 Tours to take outside of Vancouver

-- Victoria and Butchart Gardens day trip (if you visit Vancouver Island, use this handy 24 hour guide to Victoria to make the most of your time there)
+- Victoria and Butchart Gardens day trip (if you visit Vancouver Island on your own, use this handy 24 hour guide to Victoria to make the most of your time there) – check here

 Where to stay in Vancouver